parryc/thevoid/templates/bookarts/posts/kyoseishi.md

 konnyaku is also a foodstuff in japan – something like 99% of its production is for eating (it's pretty good – like fancy jello, i guess). under its "english" name of konjac, it is found in some skin products: yes, using this paste will make your hands super soft afterwards.

-why would you want to use kyoseishi, though? if you want stronger paper than normal (and are OK with a crumpled look). it is trivially easy to tear most commerically prepared kyoseishi, which may have only one or two coats of konnyaku on it. however, with up to 4, even the most wood-pulpy kyoseishi can be used [as clothing](a-momigami-jacket). if you have higher quality paper, then your kyoseishi will also be higher quality.
+why would you want to use kyoseishi, though? if you want stronger paper than normal (and are OK with a crumpled look). it is trivially easy to tear most commercially prepared kyoseishi, which may have only one or two coats of konnyaku on it. however, with up to 4, even the most wood-pulpy kyoseishi can be used [as clothing](a-momigami-jacket). if you have higher quality paper, then your kyoseishi will also be higher quality.

 # methods of kyoseishi preparation